DataONEorg/d1_python/d1_common_python/README.txt

-= README for d1-api-common-python =
+= README for d1_common_python =

-Contains python modules that are shared between the Member Node and Investigator Toolkit python implementations.
+Contains functionality common to projects that interact with the DataONE infrastructure via Python.